-Before landing at NPR’s science desk, I covered the environment, immigration, economic development, and international politics.
+Before NPR, I covered the environment, immigration, economic development, and international politics.
 From 2004 to 2007 I reported from Latin America, with a base in Mexico City, first for United Press International and then as a freelancer.
 Later, I reported from East Africa and East Asia.
-Along the way, my writing has appeared in The Atlantic, The New York Times, The Washington Post, FORTUNE, National Geographic News, The Lancet and several other publications.
-My radio work has aired on NPR and PRI’s The World.
+My writing has appeared in The Atlantic, The New York Times, The Washington Post, FORTUNE, National Geographic News, The Lancet and several other publications.
 I am super grateful to the folks at the International Reporting Project, the Metcalf Institute for Marine and Environmental Reporting and the International Women’s Media Foundation for the fellowships they’ve given me.
-I have also trained and mentored journalists on HIV/AIDS, swine flu, and climate change with the media development organizations Internews, International Center for Journalists, and the Global Press Institute.
+I have also trained and mentored journalists on HIV/AIDS, H1N1, and climate change with the media development organizations Internews, International Center for Journalists, and the Global Press Institute.
 In 2009, I received an Innovations Grant from the Center for a Livable Future at the Johns Hopkins School of Public Health, which I used to hang around meat counters and pig farms to research how Chinese consumers feel about rising meat consumption.
-I have a B.S. with honors from the University of California-Berkeley and an M.A. from Johns Hopkins University.
+I have a B.S. from the University of California-Berkeley and an M.A. from Johns Hopkins University.
 You can reach me at elizabarclay at gmail dot com or on Twitter at @elizabarclay.